Olive Oil Smoke Point: Everything You Need to Know

 1. What is the smoke point of olive oil?

-7. Comparison between EVO oil and other frying oils
+7. Comparison between EVOO and other oils for frying

 8. How to choose the right oil for frying

-9. Pertutto Oil by Frantoi Cutrera: also perfect for frying
+9. Frantoi Cutrera's Pertutto Oil: also perfect for frying

 1. What is the smoke point of olive oil?

 The smoke point is the temperature at which a fat or oil begins to release visible smoke.
-At this point, the oil breaks down and produces toxic substances such as acrolein, which can alter the flavor of food and harm your health.
+At that point, the oil decomposes and produces toxic substances like acrolein, which can alter the food's flavor and harm health.

-When cooking, exceeding the smoke point of the oil means not only losing flavor and nutrients, but also exposing your body to potentially harmful elements.
-This is why it is essential to choose an oil with a smoke point appropriate for the type of cooking you are doing.
+When cooking, exceeding the oil's smoke point means not only losing flavor and nutrients but also exposing your body to potentially harmful elements.
+This is why it's crucial to choose an oil with a smoke point appropriate for the type of cooking you are doing.

-2. Why smoke point is important in cooking
+2. Why is the smoke point important in cooking?

 Each cooking technique has a reference temperature:

-Choosing an oil with a smoke point that is too low means you risk ruining it before the food is even cooked.
-On the contrary, an oil with a high smoke point allows for safer, healthier and tastier cooking.
+Choosing an oil with too low a smoke point means risking ruining it before the food is even cooked.
+Conversely, an oil with a high smoke point allows for safer, healthier, and tastier cooking.

 3. Olive oil smoke point: average values and variations

-The smoke point of olive oil varies according to its refinement and quality :
+The smoke point of olive oil varies based on its refinement and quality:

-• Extra virgin olive oil (EVO) : between 160°C and 210°C, depending on the degree of acidity and quality
+• Extra virgin olive oil (EVOO): between 160°C and 210°C, depending on the acidity level and quality

-A high-quality EVO, such as the one produced by Frantoi Cutrera, has a high smoke point thanks to a very low acidity (<0.3%) and excellent processing.
+A high-quality EVOO, such as that produced by Frantoi Cutrera, has a high smoke point due to very low acidity (<0.3%) and excellent processing.

 There is often confusion on this point.
-Many people think that EVO oil is not suitable for cooking because of its smoke point.
-But this is not true: it is a legend that must be debunked .
+Many believe that EVOO is not suitable for cooking due to its smoke point.
+But this is not true: it is a myth to debunk.

 A high-quality extra virgin olive oil has a higher smoke point than many other more refined oils.
-It is also naturally rich in antioxidants and polyphenols , which make it more heat stable.
+Furthermore, it is naturally rich in antioxidants and polyphenols, which make it more stable to heat.

-Tip: Use EVO oil for cooking and raw dressing, but choose high-quality varieties such as those from Frantoi Cutrera.
+Tip: use EVOO for cooking and as a raw dressing, but choose high-quality varieties like those from Frantoi Cutrera.

 Type of fat Smoke point (approx)